 • Kiwi and Skyscanner – Flight comparison search engines to find the cheapest flights to China and within the country

-• GetYourGuide and Viatora collection of local tours and things to do in China.
+• GetYourGuide and Viator a collection of local tours and activities in China.
 Also offers Skip the Line tickets for crowded attractions

-• Tiqets – Website selling entrance tickets and skip the line tickets for major tourist spots in China
+• Tiqets – Website selling entrance tickets and skip the line tickets for major tourist attractions in China

-• HostelWorld – #1 hostel search website.
+• HostelWorld – #1 hostel search website to find accommodation while backpacking China.
 Thousands of hostels and millions of reviews from fellow travellers

-• Booking.com – commonly used booking site.
-Hostels, hotels, and other unique accommodation with advanced filtering and millions of reviews
+• Booking.com – commonly used booking site for accommodation in China.
+Find hostels, hotels, and other unique accommodations in China with advanced filtering and millions of reviews

 There you have it, the ultimate China backpacking guide.
 We hope you have found all the information you need for backpacking around China.